multiscale/muscle3/docs/source/tutorial.rst

-Here, we make a dictionary that maps implementation names to the corresponding Python functions, We then pass the configuration and the implementations to :func:`.run_simulation`, which will start the muscle_manager and the implementations, and then wait for the simulation to finish.
+Here, we make a dictionary that maps implementation names to the corresponding Python functions.
+We then pass the configuration and the implementations to :func:`.run_simulation`, which will start the muscle_manager and the implementations, and then wait for the simulation to finish.